Funky Finds, Exclusive Treasures and Tacky Souvenirs in Playa del Carmen

 Pedestrian street La Quinta Avenida (5th Avenue) is the soul of Playa del Carmen.
 This charming walkway that runs parallel to and a block up from the beach is home to many of the boutique hotels, bars, restaurants and shops that visitors frequent, but there are many other places to search for the perfect souvenir or gift, a new outfit or anything else you might be looking for.

-Amanoarte and Folk are funky independent shops that sell unique merchandise.
+Biuriful and La Milagrosa are funky independent shops that sell unique merchandise.
 If you’re looking for artwork to take home as a keepsake, Riviera Art Gallery sells Mexican art for all budgets.
 Plaza Playacar Shopping Mall is within walking distance of many Playacar resorts.
 If you feel like catching a movie (American movies are shown in English in Mexico with the exception of children’s movies which are dubbed over in Spanish) and doing some shopping Centro Maya is your best bet.
 For exclusive gifts, perfume and cosmetics, Pineda Covalin and Ultrafemme await.
-Alas Olas will come to you and create a fashionable custom bikini as a souvenir of your beach vacation.
+If you're look for a modern, American-style mall, head to Quinta Alegria Shopping Mall.

 Go on a hunt for endless shopping treasures in Playa del Carmen.